sleypars/sleypars/README.md

 I've been testing applications for 16+ years.
 Two years ago, I went back to studies and took Web Development and Internet Applications.
 I'm

-* 🌍  I'm based in Ottawa
+* 🌍  I'm based in Canada
 * ✉️  You can contact me at [sleypars01@gmail.com](mailto:sleypars01@gmail.com)
 * 🤝  I'm open to collaborating on volunteer projects in the area
 * ⚡  Yes.
 I'm named after the herb.